kholmqvist/Sophos-XG-API/README.md

 # Sophos-XG-API
-Add a lists of IP or Network addresses from a CSV file to Sophos Firewall.
+TL;DR. Add a lists of IP or Network addresses from a CSV file to Sophos Firewall.

 I had a usecase where I needed to limit access to a API endpoint in my Sophos Firewall WAF.
 The IP addresses allowed to access the API was all from Microsoft and there was a lot of both IP addresses and network addresses to be added, so instead of manually creating the host objects in Sophos Firewall i decided to use their API.